 Easy ELA Sub Plans!

-The good news is that an evergreen set of language arts sub plans can be used year after year.
+It takes A LOT of time to write and design your lesson plans.
+The good news is that I offer an evergreen set of language arts sub plans that you can use year after year.
 You’ll need to update class rosters and special instructions, but the bulk of the work is done on the front end.
-The bad news of course is that it can take A LOT of time to write and design your own resources.
-So while you can make free ELA sub plans yourself, my resources offer a time-saving shortcut.
+So while you can make your own ELA sub plans for free, my resources offer a time-saving shortcut.

-If you are looking for printable pdf sub plans then I have created 6 different sets for sale on TPT.
-Like you, I am a teacher on a budget and I am proud to offer the full bundle for only $20.
+If you are looking for printable pdf sub plans, then I have created 6 different sets for sale on TPT.
+Like you, I am a teacher on a budget and I am proud to offer the full bundle for only $19.

 Here is an overview of what’s included in each volume of my ELA sub plans…